1. THE CONTRACT

 6.2 Cancellation by you

-If the holiday is cancelled by you, the following charges will apply:
+If the holiday is cancelled by you, for any reason, the following charges will apply:

 Up to 70 days prior to departure: deposit

 70-55 days prior to departure: 10% of remaining holiday cost plus deposit